 [default] change product tile background color).

-We're introducing TypeScript to Vue Storefront core, so you can use it where it's appropriate - but please be pragmatic.
-Would be nice to TS features only in new modules and Vuex.
+We're introducing TypeScript to Vue Storefront core, so you can use it where it's appropriate, but please be pragmatic.
+It would be nice to TS features only in new modules and Vuex.
 Here are some thoughts on how to use TS features in Vue Storefront: TypeScript Action Plan.

 Here’s how to submit a pull request.
-Pull request that don't meet this requirements will not be merged.
+Pull requests that don't meet these requirements will not be merged.

 ALWAYS use Pull Request template, it's automatically added to each PR.

 - Fork the repository and clone it locally on the 'develop' branch.

 - Create a branch for your edits.
 Use the following branch naming conventions:

 Describe what you've changed.
 Include screenshots of the new feature or the before and after if your changes include differences in HTML/CSS.
 Drag and drop the images into the body of your pull request.